jorgEVOplasmids/MDR_ISs/README.md

 To analyze whether the strains analyzed during the evolutionary rescue (**Fig. 2A**) survived better when carrying pOXA-48 against a wide range of antibiotics, we built a logistic regression model for each antibiotic and strain.
 We used the *glm* R function implemented in the **GLMSCRIPT** to predict the survival probability and compare between genotypes.

-### Log-rank test of survival during experimental evolution

-To compare the survival of the KPN08 samples with and without pOXA-48 (**Fig. 2B**) we used the *survival* and *survminer* R packages implemented in the **EESCRIPT**.
-We used a Log-Rank test per antibiotic comparing the pOXA-48- and pOXA-48+ strains survival against the different antibiotics.
-We specifically used the modified Log-Rank test with the Fleming-Harrington method, which assigns larger weights to final times of the experiment.

 ## Genomic Analysis
 tustus